 Looking for healthy Halloween snacks for kids?
-From whole-wheat croutons to string cheese witches’ brooms and spooky egg spiders, these 1o Super Cute Candy-Free Halloween Foods for Kids have got you covered!
-From Halloween parties to school lunches and creepily-festive snacks at home–all without miniature candy bar in sight!
+From whole-wheat croutons to string cheese witches’ brooms and spooky egg spiders, these 10 Super Cute Candy-Free Halloween Foods for Kids have got you covered!

 10 Super Cute Candy-Free and Healthy Halloween Foods for Kids